 $ sudo bless --folder /Lucifer/System/Library/CoreServices --bootefi --create-snapshot

-Then reboot, and you’ll be booted from the new snapshot you created, with your modifications honoured.
-Authentication is disabled and source is twitter.
+Then reboot, and you’ll be booted from the new snapshot you created, with your modifications honored.
+Authentication is disabled and the source is Twitter.